chuan-qin-math/dotemacs/README.md

 3. https://config.phundrak.com/emacs/

 and other sources (spacemacs, doom...)  on the internet.

+Need to do:

+M-x nerd-icons-install-fonts (if some modeline fonts are missings)

 It is still under construction, use it at your own risk.